DanielAmes/DanielAmes.github.io/_posts/2024-12-30-monte-carlo.md

 In this example, we can see the two ingredients of an important class of Monte Carlo simulations:

-1. A well-defined distribution from which we can simulate samples with a computer.
+1. A well-defined distribution from which we can simulate samples with a random number generator.

-2. A function of the sample whose distribution we desire to know.
+2. A statistic whose distribution we want to know (that is, a function of the sample).

-In its simplest form, the bootstrap is nothing but the application of this kind of Monte Carlo simulation to the empirical distribution of a sample.
+In its most rudimentary form, the bootstrap is nothing but the application of this kind of Monte Carlo simulation to the empirical distribution of a sample.

 ## Code